benjipeng/blog-ml/content/posts/multimodal/multimodal-machine-learning-challenges-innovations/index.md

 url: "multimodal-machine-learning-challenges-innovations"
 ---

-# Power of Multimodal Machine Learning: Challenges, Innovations, and Future Directions

 ## Intro

 Multimodal machine learning combines different types of data, mimicking human perception.
 This approach is being applied in healthcare, robotics, and multimedia, where diverse information must be processed.
 Challenges has been faced by researchers in integrating various data types, as models are required to handle different inputs while maintaining coherence.
 Despite difficulties, multimodal learning's potential in areas like autonomous driving[^Xiao et al., 2020] and human-computer interaction[^Muhammad et al., 2021] has been widely recognized.